Family Drama: Should I Have Kept Quiet About Uncle's Memory Lapses?

 Original Post

-So I'm (27F) and my uncle Bill (60M) has been having some memory lapses lately.
-Last week at a family gathering, I noticed that he was struggling to recall recent events and names.
+So I'm (27F), and my uncle Bill (60M) has been experiencing some memory lapses lately.
+Last week, at a family gathering, I noticed that he was struggling to recall recent events and names.

 It got me really concerned, especially since my family has a history of Alzheimer's.
 For background, my cousin Daniel (21F) is very close to her dad, my uncle.

 She's always been protective of him and gets defensive if anyone points out his faults.
-I decided to bring up my concerns gently to my aunt Susan (58F), mentioning that Uncle Bill's memory lapses seemed worse and maybe it was time for him to see a doctor.
+I decided to bring up my concerns gently to my Aunt Susan (58F), mentioning that Uncle Bill's memory lapses seemed worse and that maybe it was time for him to see a doctor.

 I wanted to ensure he gets the necessary medical attention early if something serious was developing.
 However, when Daniel found out about it, she called me RUDE for suggesting her dad might have a health issue.